-In both KS1 and 2 Mathematical topics are taught in blocks, to enable the achievement of 'mastery' over time.
-Each lesson phase provides the means to achieve greater depth, with more able pupils being offered rich and sophisticated problems, as well as exploratory, investigative tasks, within the lesson as appropriate.
+In both KS1 and 2 Mathematical topics are taught in blocks, to enable the 3 achievement of 'mastery' over time.
+Each lesson phase provides the means to achieve greater depth, with more able children being offered rich and sophisticated problems, as well as exploratory, investigative tasks, within the lesson as appropriate.

 Discrete fluency lessons are taught across the school.
-These lessons focus on key number skills and methods of calculation which are pertinent to particular year groups using the National Curriculum guidance on progression in calculation methods.
+These lessons focus on key number skills and methods of calculation which are pertinent to particular year groups using the National Curriculum guidance on progression in calculation methods (refer to school calculation policy).